 Band of Brothers

-This superb drama from 2019 serves as a follow-up to Alan Moore’s groundbreaking graphic novel of the same name, condensing the action to Tulsa, Oklahoma, where police officers are forced to hide their identities for their own safety.
+This superb drama from 2019 serves as a follow-up to Alan Moore’s ground-breaking graphic novel of the same name, condensing the action to Tulsa, Oklahoma, where police officers are forced to hide their identities for their own safety.
 Regina King plays Angela Abar, also known by her nickname Sister Night, who is part of the force opposing a rising white supremacist group.
 All the while, the question lingers: where is Doctor Manhattan?
-Expect plenty of twists and turns in this gripping series, which stays true to the comic books while offering a timely story about race in America.
-Watch Watchmen on NOW TV
+Expect plenty of twists and turns in this gripping series of Watchmen, which stays true to the comic books while offering a timely story about race in America.

 Game of Thrones

 HBO’s epic adaptation of George R.R.
 Martin’s fantasy novels took the world by storm, with millions tuning in to the finale to find out who exactly would take the legendary Iron Throne.
 Admittedly, the ending wasn’t to everybody’s liking but the fact remains that Game of Thrones was home to some incredible writing and world building in its earlier seasons.
 If you missed out on the series originally or just want to relive its most memorable moments, it’s now available to stream in its entirety.

 This dark fantasy drama reinterprets iconic characters from gothic literature in a Victorian London setting, including Dorian Gray, Van Helsing, Dr Frankenstein and his famous monster.
 Not for the faint hearted, this series built up a devoted fanbase across its acclaimed three-season run, telling a suspenseful story that never shied away from violence, gore and frightening beasts.
 Timothy Dalton (Doom Patrol), Eva Green (The Luminaries) and Billie Piper (Doctor Who) lead the cast.